newrelic/newrelic-dot-net-kata/README.md

 Step 4
 -------
-Install the newrelic nuget package:
+Install the New Relic nuget package:
 Install-Package NewRelicWindowsAzure

 Step 5